Rafael Hayun: Role on October 7

 On the morning of 7 October 2023, Hayun was contacted by hundreds of civilians and military personnel from Gaza-border communities and the Nova festival.
 He guided IDF units to those areas and helped connect them with local emergency teams and civilians trapped in their homes.
 His directions were instrumental in sending the first rescue units to Holit, saving lives.

 One of the officers he assisted was Lt.
 Col. Chen Buchris, Deputy Commander of Maglan Unit, who had planned to visit Hayun and present him with a commendation.
 They remained in contact until minutes before Buchris was killed in battle near Nahal Oz.

 Hayun's role in assisting Maglan Unit and other special forces was mentioned in a December 2023 New York Times investigation, as well as in the Jerusalem Post and the German weekly Die Zeit.
 He was also interviewed in French by i24NEWS.

 On 12 September 2024, Hayun testified before the Citizens' Inquiry Committee into the October 7 Attack.

 Recognition

-For his contributions during the 2023 Hamas attack on Israel and the subsequent Operation Iron Swords, Hayun received commendations from the Maglan Unit, units 901 and 444, Duvdevan Unit, Yamas, the Israeli Air Force, Israel Prison Service, Border Police, and others.
+For his contributions during the October 7 attacks and the subsequent Operation Iron Swords, Hayun received commendations from the Maglan Unit, units 901 and 444, Duvdevan Unit, Yamas, the Israeli Air Force, Israel Prison Service, Border Police, and others.